 “15 minutes!” the pilot warned.

 I turned and headed towards Talus Lake, knowing full well I didn’t have enough time to get there.
 At least I could take pictures of the mountains.

-No path to lead the way, I was tripped up by shrubs as I attempted to run on the springy ground.
+No path to lead the way, I was tripped up by shrubs as I attempted to skirt around them, running on the springy ground.

 I could feel my heart beating as I quickly looked for different photo angles, hoping what my camera captured was as incredible as what I was seeing.